SB-1113

 Plain Language

-Facilities must ensure that both their AI algorithms and training data sets do not directly or indirectly discriminate against patients in violation of federal or state law.
-Algorithms must also be applied fairly and equitably, consistent with applicable HHS regulations and guidance.
-This creates both a non-discrimination obligation and an affirmative fair-application requirement, with HHS guidance serving as a reference standard.
+Facilities must ensure that their AI-based algorithms and training datasets do not discriminate — directly or indirectly — against patients in violation of federal or state law.
+The algorithms must be fairly and equitably applied, including compliance with any applicable HHS regulations or guidance.
+This creates both a non-discrimination obligation and an affirmative fairness requirement for clinical AI tools.

 Statutory Text